aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

                  19 LOAD_CONST               2 (None)
                  22 RETURN_VALUE

+[^1]: A Python bytestring, shown like `b'foo'`, is like a string, but of 8-bit bytes instead of Unicode characters.

-On the left are source-code line numbers (1 and 2); down the middle go bytecode instructions, each with the address it's encoded at; and on the right is an optional argument to each instruction.
-So the first line shows us the instruction at address 0: a `LOAD_CONST` instruction, with 0 as an argument.
+On the left are source-code line numbers (1 and 2); down the middle go bytecode instructions, each labeled with the address it's encoded at;
+and on the right each instruction may get an optional argument.
+The first line, then, shows us the instruction at address 0: a `LOAD_CONST` instruction, with 0 as an argument.
 (For a `LOAD_CONST` the argument means an index into the `co_consts` attribute, whose 0th entry, above, is indeed `'Monty'`.)
 This instruction appears in `co_code` as